 If you only have time to stop at one overlook, Jewell Hollow is a great choice.
 Located only a few miles south of Hazel Mountain, Jewell Hollow is right next to a wide-open grassy area where you can wander around and stretch your legs.
 Another spacious overlook is Thorofare Mountain, close to mile marker 40, which has plenty of room to walk around.
 Thorofare Mountain also has a short path out to a huge boulder you can climb and take pictures from.

 One of the park’s hidden gems is The Point Overlook, around mile marker 55.
 This is the best spot in Shenandoah to watch the sunset, so photographers should make sure to stop here.

-If you’d like to take a more in-depth look at Shenandoah, Action Tour Guide offers a Shenandoah National Park Self-Guided Driving Tour through our app on iOS and Android devices.
+If you’d like to take a more in-depth look at Shenandoah, Action Tour Guide offers a Shenandoah National Park Self-Guided Driving Tour.